MightyPiggie/MPU9250/README.md

 Once you've done that start the project and you should now be able to read the data on the oled screen.

+### Using the MPU6050
+The MPU9250 is very similair to the MPU6050 with one big difference.
+The MPU9250 has an extra magnetometer.
+Besides that the MPU9250 is almost the same as the MPU6050.
+To use this library with the MPU6050 some feutures might not work because of some minor differences between the chip.
+However since its so simulair I decided the split the library into two classes and a parrent class for the MPU9250.